karanbalajirs/210701105-CS19P16-DA-Lab/Exp4/README.md

-# EXP 4: Create UDF in PIG
+# Exp 4: Create UDF in PIG

 ## Aim
 To create User Define Function in Apache Pig and execute it on map reduce.